On collinear sets in straight line drawings: Questions and comments

 \mbox{}

 \que How far or close are parameters $\free G$ and $\lin G$?
 It seems that a priori we even cannot exclude equality.
-In particular, is it generally true that every collinear set in any straight line drawing is free?
+To clarify this question, it would be helpful to (dis)prove that every collinear set in any straight line drawing is free.

-\que We constructed examples of graphs with $\free G\le\lin G\le O(n^{\sigma+\epsilon})$ for a graph-theoretic constant $\sigma$, for which it is known that $0.69<\sigma<0.99$.
+\que We constructed examples of graphs with $\free G\le\lin G\le O(n^{\sigma+\epsilon})$ for a graph-theoretic constant $\sigma$, for which it is known that $0.753<\sigma<0.99$.
 Are there graphs with $\lin G=O(\sqrt n)$?
-If so, this could be considered a strengthening of the examples of graphs with $\fix G=O(\sqrt n)$ given in \cite{Bose,Goaoc,KPRSV,SWo}.
+If so, this could be considered a strengthening of the examples of graphs with $\fix G=O(\sqrt n)$ given in \cite{Bose,merged,KPRSV}.
 Are there graphs with, at least, $\free G=O(\sqrt n)$?
 If not, by Theorem \ref{thm:fixfree} this would lead to an improvement of Bose et al.'s bound~\refeq{bose}.

-\que By Lemmas \ref{lem:outerlayered} and \ref{lem:layeredfree}, we have $\free G\ge n/2$ for any outerplanar $G$.
+\que By Theorem \ref{thm:2trees}, we have $\free G\ge n/30$ for any graph $G$ with tree-width no more than 2.
+One can also show that for Halin graphs, whose tree-width can attain 3, we have $\free G\ge n/2$.
 For which other classes of graphs do we have $\free G=\Omega(n)$ or, at least, $\lin G=\Omega(n)$?
-In particular, is $\lin G$ linear for series-parallel graphs ($=$\,partial 2-trees\,$=$\,graphs of treewidth at most 2)?
-What about planar graphs with bounded vertex degrees?
+In particular, is $\lin G$ linear for 2-outerplanar graphs?
+These graphs have tree-width at most 5, and one can extend this question to planar graphs with tree-width bounded by a small constant $t$.
+Corollary \ref{cor:btw} gives a negative answer if $t$ is sufficiently large.
+Furthermore, what about planar graphs with bounded vertex degrees?
 Note that the graphs constructed in the proof of Theorem \ref{thm:lin} have vertices with degree more than $n^\delta$ for some $\delta>0$.

+\que In a recent paper \cite{CanoTU11}, Cano, T\'oth, and Urrutia improve the upper bound \refeq{fixupper} to a bound of $O(n^{1/(3-\sigma)+\epsilon})$.
+Similarly to our proof of Theorem \ref{thm:lin}, their construction also uses iterative refinement of faces of a planar triangulation.
+It follows that our lower bound of $O(\sqrt n)$ in Corollary \ref{cor:2trees} cannot be extended to any class of planar graphs with bounded tree-width, even to planar graphs of tree-width 8.
+If such extension is possible for tree-width 3,4,\ldots is a natural open problem.

+\que Whether or not $\fit G=\lin G$ is an intriguing question.
+Similarly to \refeq{fixfixl}, one can prove that $\fit G=\fitl G$, where $\fitl G=\min_{X}\fitx G$ with the minimization over collinear $X$.
+Thus, the question is actually whether or not $\fitx G$ has the same value for all collinear $X$.
+A similar question for $\fixx G$ is also open; it is posed in \cite[Problem 6.5]{KPRSV}.